ndesh26/ndesh26.github.io/about.md

 <p style="text-align:right"> —Kevin Durant</p></p></blockquote>

 I am Nayan, a 3rd year B.Tech Degree student at IIT Kanpur studying Computer Science and Engineering.
 I am a introvert at heart.
 I love coding, working on large codebases, swimming, squash, binge-watching anime and food.
-I work on open-source projects during my free time.

-I have contributed to Mesa, gnome-maps, libchamplain.
-I love to work on low level stuff.
-For the past year.
-I have been exploring the linux graphics stack and trying to find my place in the community.
+I like to explore open-source stacks during my free time.
+I like to spend my free time insides and avoid going outdoors.
+I suck at group conversations and end up being the most quiet guy in the group.
+I am okayish in one-to-one conversations.
+That's about it, anyways there is not point in writing this much about myself if no one's gonna read it.
+At least that's what google analytics shows :P

+I have contributed to [Mesa](https://cgit.freedesktop.org/mesa/mesa/log/?qt=author&q=Nayan+Deshmukh) a bit.
+My interests lie in Computer architecture, Operating Systems, Compilers and Networks.
+I am interning at Samsung Electronics, South Korea during summers 2017.

 I created this blog to share intresting stuff that I encounter on the internet.
-But lately it has become more of a place where I document what
+But lately it has gone stale due to busy semesters.
-I am doing and the problems that I encounter and there solutions mostly the work I do on the linux graphics stack.